cloudflare-apps/create-cloudflare-app/README.md

 #### app.js

-This is where the magic happens. your app starts here
+This is where the magic happens.
+Your app starts here.

 #### app.css